-Top 5 Larch Hikes In Canmore Kananaskis
+Top 5 Larch Hikes In Canmore and Kananaskis

-This day use area is located on Hwy 40 (Kananaskis Trail) just a few minutes South of Barrier Lake.
+This day-use area is located on Hwy 40 (Kananaskis Trail) just a few minutes South of Barrier Lake.
 This great picnic spot is also an ideal location for fishing as the ponds are stocked with rainbow trout.
 Enjoy a stroll along the paved path around the ponds.

 Located at Highwood Pass, just past the Kananaskis Lakes.
 A 3.6km short and steep trail with a 230m elevation.
 The trail leads to a fragile alpine meadow and a spectacular view of the surrounding mountains and forests of larch trees.

 Looking for places to hike this summer?
 We’ve got you covered.
 Make sure you add th...

 Leave the car behind and experience Canmore the way it was meant to be explored ̵...

 Spring in Canmore and Kananaskis is a special time.
 The mountains are still covered i...

 Plan the family vacation of a lifetime with a trip to Canmore and Kananaskis that gra...